 Internal decorations

 Repair category 1

-Notes The property was found to be well presented.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes Aspects of the electrical installation are dated.
-Fuse boxes are of an older style while sockets are mounted on skirting boards which is no longer recommended practice.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Upgrading should be anticipated and budgeted for.
+A precautionary check of the electrical system is always recommended prior to purchase.
+No tests were carried out by this firm.